openSUSE/news-o-o/_posts/2011-04-28-opensuse-happy-to-welcome-16-gsoc-students.markdown

 ### new python obs library (osc code cleanup)

-Marcus HÃ¼we will cleanup the osc (command line tool for OBS) code and refactor it into a new python OBS library and make sure osc uses it.
+Marcus Hüwe will cleanup the osc (command line tool for OBS) code and refactor it into a new python OBS library and make sure osc uses it.

 ### SUSE bug reporter